 Treating Long-Term Sun Damage

 If you’re an adult, you likely have some sun damage.
-Even kids do — freckles are a tell-tale sign.
-In those of us over the age of 20, such damage looks like old.
-Wrinkles, age spots (bigger, not-as-cute freckles), thickening skin, etc. — these are all signs of lasting sun damage.
+Even kids do — freckles may be a tell-tale sign.
+In those of us over the age of 20, such damage looks like aging skin.
+Wrinkles, age spots (bigger, not-as-cute freckles), thickening skin, etc. — these may all be signs of lasting sun damage.
 So, what can you do about them?

 - Exfoliate.
-Assuming you’re not nursing a sunburn, removing dead skin cells can even your skin tone and leave your face looking smoother.
+Assuming you’re not nursing an acute sunburn, removing dead skin cells can even your skin tone and leave your face looking smoother.
 You don’t need a sandblaster or abrasive cleansers to achieve this — a clean washcloth used daily will do the trick.